alyssaruth/swing-test/README.md

 myContainer.clickChild<JRadioButton> { it.text.contains("foo") }
 ```

-Easily automate common interactions once you have a reference to the component you're after:
+Simulate common interactions once you have a reference to the component you're after:

 ```
 val label = myContainer.getChild<JLabel>()